 Describes someone who is emotionally, romantically, or sexually attracted to members of their own gender and members of one or more other genders.
 For example, a bisexual man might be attracted to other men as well as to women and non-binary people.
 Someone who is bisexual might have a long-term monogamous relationship with one person but that does not mean they are not bisexual.

 Transgender is often shortened to “trans.”
 A trans man is a man who was assigned ‘female’ at birth (AFAB) and a trans woman is a woman who was assigned ‘male’ at birth (AMAB), and who have claimed their true gender.
-Non-binary people or people of other genders can also fall under the umbrella term of transgender since they do not identify as the gender they were assigned at birth.
+Non-binary people or people of other genders can also fall under the umbrella term of transgender since they are not the gender they were assigned at birth.

 When it comes to sexual orientation, gender, and relationships, there are many other ways that people describe themselves.
 Here are a few other terms that may be helpful: